percona/pxc-docs/docs/install/apt.md

-# Installing Percona XtraDB Cluster on Debian or Ubuntu
+# Install Percona XtraDB Cluster on Debian or Ubuntu

 Specific information on the supported platforms, products, and versions is described in [Percona Software and Platform Lifecycle](https://www.percona.com/services/policies/percona-software-platform-lifecycle#mysql).